 State of Wisconsin Special Hiring Programs

-Summer Affirmative Action Internship Program (SAAIP): The Summer Affirmative Action Internship Program is one of many internship programs offered by the Wisconsin State Government.
-The Division of Personnel Management, Bureau of Merit Recruitment and Selection administers the SAAIP and provides racial/ethnic minority students, female students, students with disabilities, and veteran students an opportunity to work in a professional work environment within Wisconsin State Government.
-The SAAIP provides students with valuable work experience and training in various branches of state government and is a paid internship.
+State of Wisconsin Student Diversity Internship Program: The State of Wisconsin Student Diversity Internship Program is one of many internship programs offered by the Wisconsin State Government.
+The Division of Personnel Management, Bureau of Merit Recruitment and Selection administers the SWSDIP and provides racial/ethnic minority students, female students, students with disabilities, and veteran students an opportunity to work in a professional work environment within Wisconsin State Government.
+The SWSDIP provides students with valuable work experience and training in various branches of state government and is a paid internship.

 Non-Competitive Appointment of Certain Disabled Veterans: An agency appointing authority may appoint an eligible veteran to a classified position without opening the position to competition.
 To be eligible the veteran must have served in the armed forces, must have a service-connected disability of 30% of more, and cannot be currently employed in a permanent position with the state of Wisconsin or have restoration rights to a permanent position.